Balupu: Controversy

-On 20 June 2013 Mr. Dronamraju Ravikumar, representative of the A.P.
-Brahmana Seva Sangha Samakhya, alleged that the trailer of the film contained derogatory remarks against Brahmins.
+On 20 June 2013 Mr. Dronamraju Ravikumar, representative of the A. P. Brahmana Seva Sangha Samakhya, alleged that the trailer of the film contained derogatory remarks against Brahmins.
 The representatives of Brahmin organizations demanded the removal of trailers from all TV channels, thus submitting a formal complaint to the Censor Board and the Film Chamber with an intention of necessary action by the Censor Board since the film was not censored by that time.
 On the other hand, Gopichand Malineni stated that his intention was not to hurt anyone's feelings but just to conclude the controversy in a positive manner in this film and concluded saying that the Brahmin organizations are invited to watch the film before it gets censored.
 After showing the film to the irked community, the producer of the film sent a letter to Regional Censor Board Officer stating that he is going to delete the entire scene from the film to avoid controversies.

 Reception

 Jeevi of idlebrain.com gave a review of rating 3.25/5 stating "Ravi Teja whose previous hit was released in January 2011 didn't find success at the box office despite having seven films in a span of 2 and half years.
 Balupu will provide oxygen to his career.
 Balupu has all ingredients with a dominating portion of entertainment to become a decent hit.
 You can watch it."
 The Times of India gave a review stating "The first half of the film looks pretty entertaining with good comedy, emotions and interval bang.
 Kona Venkat's comic drama style coupled with Gopichand Malineni's well-shot action sequences hogged the limelight in the second half, where the story gets into the flash back.
 Powerful dialogues, emotions and nice comedy might engage the audience."
-Postnoon.com gave a review of rating 3.5/5 stating "Balupu is a good concoction of action and entertainment which hits all the right notes.
-Ravi Teja has finally managed to hit the ball out of the park, after almost two years."
-Mahesh S Koneru of 123telugu.com gave a rating of 3.25/5 stating "With Balupu, we can perhaps say that Ravi Teja is back!
-His mass look and powerful punch dialogues work well.
-It ends up being a mass masala entertainer that is definitely worth a watch."
-Oneindia Entertainment gave a review stating "Ravi Teja is back with a bang this time.
-With repeated failures till now, it is refreshing to watch Ravi Teja at his best."
-IndiaGlitz gave a review of rating 3.25/5 stating "Balupu is a mix of action plus entertainment.
-Ravi Teja will win a battle for the first time since Mirapakay."
 APHerald gave a review of rating 2.25/5 stating "Balupu is not a complete action entertainer, but watchable once for Ravi Teja-Brahmi comedy."
-SuperGoodMovies gave a review of rating 3/5 stating "Raviteja’s Balupu is a movie with entertainment and action sequences.
-But it is just one time watch."